District Adopted Budget

 The St. Vrain Valley School District’s annual General Fund operating budget is used to teach students, to purchase textbooks and other classroom supplies, for student transportation, and to maintain school buildings and grounds.
 It funds special education programs, school-based focus programs, charter schools and programs for students for whom English is a second language.
 It is used to pay salaries for teachers and other staff, provide health and retirement benefits, and support additional ongoing professional training.

-In addition to the FY21 General Fund proposed expenditure budget of $348.0 million, the District manages 11 other funds.
-Separate from the General Fund, expenditure budgets for all other funds total approximately $201.7 million.
-A summary and description of some of these funds are listed below.
+In addition to the FY24 General Fund expenditure budget of $475.8 million, the District manages 11 other funds.
+Separate from the General Fund, expenditure budgets for all other funds total approximately $221.5 million.
+A summary and description of these funds are listed below.

 Budget Report Archive